-Your judgement, your punishment might interfere with someone coming to the Lord.
-For example, Jeffery Dalhmer, the mass murderer, was murdered himself in jail by another prisoner according to the "prison code" where child molesters and the like are eliminated by other inmates.
-Thankfully a member of the church had sent him a Bible Correspondence course which he took and eventually led him to repentance and baptism several months before someone else decided to take matters into their own hands.
+Your judgment, your punishment might interfere with someone coming to the Lord.
+For example, Jeffrey Dahmer, the mass murderer, was murdered himself in jail by another prisoner according to the "prison code" where child molesters and the like are eliminated by other inmates.
+Thankfully a member of the church had sent him a Bible correspondence course which he took and eventually led him to repentance and baptism several months before someone else decided to take matters into their own hands.
 You do not know God's plans and should not interfere.

-The Bible says "never".
+The Bible says "never."
 So when you make an exception to this rule you break God's command.
-It is ironic that those who set themselves up as judge and executioner automatically bring down judgement on themselves.
+It is ironic that those who set themselves up as judge and executioner automatically bring down judgment on themselves.